Frequently Asked Questions

 Can I still apply to UIC?

-UIC continues to accept undergraduate first-year and transfer applications for the Fall 2020 semester.
+UIC continues to accept undergraduate first-year and transfer applications for the 2020-21 admissions cycle.
 Visit the COVID-19 Impact on UIC Admissions page for the most up-to-date information on application deadlines, credential submission, the best way to contact the office, event alternatives and more.

 Are campus visits, tours and information sessions being affected at this time?